Divine Justice – who goes to the New Jerusalem/Lake of fire, and for how long does Hell last?

 The enemy introduced a foreign seed into their mind; the idea that they could become morally independent and become like God.
 This fully grown thought gave them the ability to act independently from God’s spirit.
 It severed their divine authority and protection, and the angel-like fellowship they had with their creator, but did not take away their ability to commune with the spirit dimension.

 God always intended for humanity to eventually have moral understanding and responsibility while remaining in union with God’s heart, but they were not yet ready to exercise it.
 “I have said, Ye are gods; and all of you are children of the most High.
 But ye shall die like men, and fall like one of the princes.”
 (Psalm 82)

 We need to ask two questions to understand this subject;

-Jesus told us that who ever does not believe in him is condemned by default and God’s anger remains on him.
+Jesus told us that whoever does not believe in him is condemned by default and God’s anger remains on him.
 (John 3; 36) So punishment is expected, but how much?
 To set the scene; we are all born with the tendency to selfishness and rebellion against God, and therefore to moral independence.
 However God would not judge someone before they had moral awareness, just as he does not judge the animals.
-Sin is only sin when the individuals has a choice, animals and infant babies cannot exercise moral choice.
+Sin is only sin when the individual has a choice, animals and infant babies cannot exercise moral choice.